dhruvkb/portfolio-blog/posts/easy_on_the_eyes.md

 See the [code for the `Themer` component](https://github.com/dhruvkb/portfolio/blob/master/src/app/components/themer/Themer.vue).

 Let me break that down for you.
-The `Themer` component contains two data variables, `themes`, listing all possible themes supported by the app, and `theme`, the currently active one, set to `null` by default.
+The `Themer` component contains two data variables, `themes`, listing all possible themes supported by the app, and `theme`, the currently active one, set to `null` at mount time, but resolving to one of the possible themes immediately after.

 ```js
 // Themer.vue script